speedfuns/botw/MasterSwordAndDungeons.md

 ### Divine Beast Vah Rudania

 Help Yunobo (once again) by defeating the two Moblins.
+Use 1 fury and the Great Eagle Bow with Shock Arrows.
+> Safety: Use the Duplex Bow instead.

 Bring down the Bridge of Eldin to enter the Vah Rudania fight.

 Make sure Yunobo doesn't get caught and kill the mini-flying guardians with Metal Boxes.
 Kill the first moblin with bullet-time headshots (extra shock arrows) and kill the second two with a metal box.

 > Note: Be sure to use all 3 Urbosa's Fury chargest at some point during the escort.
+The optimal use for the other two is to kill the first sentry and skip its cycle.
+Safe backups include saving them for the moblin camps or using all three to save Yunobo.

 To complete the dungeon, use the latest Vah Rudania route.
 This dungeons uses quite a bit of arrows so be prepared.
 You can get some extra normal arrows from two chests in the central room.
 Gale charges used: (1/3).